jstonge/oss_lit_review/README.md

 ## Goals

- - To have a map of individual and team of researchers who work on the social aspect of open source software.
+ - To summarize open source software social studies in a that can be **visualized** using the tagging system and graph in obsidian.
+We want a map of individual and team of researchers who work on the social aspect of open source software.
+ -  To summarize open source software social studies that is **extensible** borrowing from the evergreen note system from [Andy Matushak](https://notes.andymatuschak.org/About_these_notes).
+ - After having summarized papers, we want to **identifying gaps** in the literature.

+## Organization

+- `papers:` Contains all the papers, with a short description and the main takeaways.
+- `authors:` Contains all the authors, with links pointing to their papers and collaborators, and some metadata about them.
+- `fleetings notes:` are just that, fleeting notes that will be deleted if they are not consolidated after a while.
+A key point of writing extensible notes is that you want to keep track of your ideas that you then consolidate in permanent notes
+- `permanent notes:` Ideas that are there forever.
+There are key take away from the literature review that we develop over time, pointing to concepts and papers when needed.
+Must be used parsimoniously.